Tab Ramos: NJSA 04

 In 2004, with the help of partners, Ramos founded a soccer club based out of Aberdeen, New Jersey.
-NJSA 04 later morphed into Cedar Stars Monmouth and is currently one of three teams in New Jersey to participate in the United States Development Academy Soccer League.
+NJSA 04 later morphed into Cedar Stars Monmouth and is currently one of four clubs in New Jersey to participate in the MLS Next League.

 United States U-20 national team

 Ramos is one of the most accomplished figures in U.S. Soccer history qualifying for the fourth World Cup as U-20 MNT head coach in 2019.
 He led the under-20 age group team to the final of the 2013 CONCACAF U-20 Championship where they lost to Mexico.
 The team qualified for the 2013 FIFA U-20 World Cup, however they failed to make it out of the group stage, finishing bottom with 1 point.